-A toxic substance released on land can seep through the soil.
-Driven by gravity and the introduction of rainwater, pollutants spilled, discharged, or released on land eventually reach the underground water tables that provide drinking water for millions of people.
+Industrial pollutants and harmful microbes released on land can seep through the soil.
+Driven by gravity and the introduction of rainwater, pollutants spilled, discharged, or released on land eventually reach underground water tables.
+These tables provide drinking water for millions of people.

 - Industrial spilling or dumping: Oil, chemicals, salt, and other toxic substances may be intentionally dumped, accidentally spilled, or released from containment ponds.

-- Storage tanks: More than 10 million storage tanks containing oil, gas, and chemicals are buried in the U.S. Many of these are several decades old and are decaying, releasing harmful toxins into the soil and groundwater.
+- Storage tanks: More than 10 million storage tanks containing oil, gas, and chemicals lay buried in the U.S. Many of these are several decades old and are decaying, releasing harmful toxins into the soil and groundwater.

 - Landfills: Toxic substances dumped in landfills can leach through the soil and into nearby bodies of water.

 - Hydraulic fracturing or “fracking”: This controversial form of natural gas extraction relies on an undisclosed cocktail of chemicals injected into underground shale deposits.
-Fracking companies insist this method is safe, but one accident is all it takes to pollute an entire underground water source.
+Fracking companies insist this method is safe.
+Unfortunately, one accident is all it takes to pollute an entire underground water source.

 - Road salts and chemicals: Salts and chemicals used to keep roads de-iced or free of weeds can contaminate the soil.

-Laws and regulations
+Water Laws and Regulations

-The Clean Water Act: In 1972, U.S lawmakers reorganized and expanded the Federal Water Pollution Control Act to form the “Clean Water Act” (CWA) that we know today.
-The CWA establishes the basic structure for regulating discharges of pollutants into U.S. waters and sets quality standards for surface waters.
+The Clean Water Act: In 1972, U.S lawmakers reorganized and expanded the Federal Water Pollution Control Act to form the Clean Water Act (CWA) that we know today.
+The CWA establishes the basic structure for regulating discharges of pollutants into U.S. waters.
+It also sets quality standards for surface waters.

 With the CWA, the U.S. Environmental Protection Agency (EPA) implements pollution control programs, such as setting wastewater standards for the industry and sets the bar for national water quality standards.
 States may set their own criteria for pollution controls and water quality, but the state regulations must meet federal standards.